Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

 Let's now give it a name, we have two options here, either we give it a regular name, like 'blog', or we name it `your-username.github.io`, where we replace `your-username` with your github username, make sure that you type it correctly.

-The difference in those two options is in your blog's url, if you name your repository like `your-username.github.io`, your blog url will look like this:
+The difference in those two options is in your blog's URL, if you name your repository like `your-username.github.io`, your blog URL will look like this:

 ```
 https://your-username.github.io